Best Welding Shirts: Comfort and FR Protection

 - This fire resistant 100% cotton work shirt is built to last and keep you safe on the job

 It is also comfortable, with a roomier fit than Wrangler’s cowboy cut work shirts.
-These feel large out of the package, but the 100% cotton shrinks to size.
+These feel large out of the package, but the 100% cotton shirt will shrink to size.

 With a button-down collar and high-visibility compliance labels, it’s hard to find a more professional-looking welding shirt.
-You get two functional chest pockets with button flaps and one pencil slot.
+You get two functional chest pockets with button flaps and one pencil or scribe pocket.